isomerpages/moe-stpatricks/_admissions/Direct School Admissions for Sec 1 (2027).md

 <p><em>Sports and Games / Performing Arts/ Leadership &amp; Uniformed Groups/ Science, Technology, Engineering and Mathematics</em>
 </p>
 <h3><strong>FOR ADMISSION TO SECONDARY ONE IN 2027</strong></h3>
+<p>Parents and students are encouraged to choose schools wisely based on
+the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
+<p>Students who are admitted through DSA, will be expected to remain and
+honour his commitment to the DSA School that he is posted to, for the duration of the programme that he has applied for and been admitted into for Sec 1 to Sec 4.</p>
 <p>Male students from primary schools completing their PSLE examinations
 in academic year 2026, who meet the following criteria, are invited to apply for Direct School Admission to St. Patrick’s School:</p>